 The city of Boston lies on the coast of eastern Massachusetts and is the largest city in the six-state New England region, with a population of approximately 580,000.
 The Greater Boston region, with just over 4 million residents, encompasses much of eastern Massachusetts along with parts of New Hampshire and Rhode Island.
 By American standards, Boston is considered geographically small and dense: a land area of 49 square miles creates a density of almost 12,000 residents per square mile (compared to the national average of just under 90 residents per square mile).
 Boston’s unique and compact layout is due in large part to its historic nature, one that is fiercely protected and preserved, particularly in the historic architecture and human scale of its neighborhoods.

-Leading Cities’ Team: Barry Bluestone, Northeastern University
+Leading Cities’ Coordinator: Barry Bluestone, Northeastern University

 Barry Bluestone is the Stearns Trustee Professor of Political Economy, the founding Director of the Dukakis Center for Urban and Regional Policy, and the founding Dean of the School of Public Policy & Urban Affairs at Northeastern University in Boston, Massachusetts.